-Once your new Google Search Console account is set up, submit a sitemap for your new domain.
+Once your new Google Search Console account is set up, submit a sitemap for your new domain property.
 This will help Google to successfully crawl the new website.

 6. Submit a change of address

 A change of address is submitted in Google Search Console and informs Google that your old domain has been migrated to your new domain.
-To do this you must be the owner of the Search Console accounts for the old domain and new domain.
+This process can dramatically speed up the transfer of your domain equity and SEO rankings.
+To submit the change of address, you must be the owner of the Search Console accounts for the old domain and new domain.

-Once your 301 redirects have been implemented, go to the Search Console account for the old domain name.
+Submit the change of address once your 301 redirects have been implemented by going to the Search Console account for the old domain name.

-Go to Settings > Change of address > Select the account for your new domain > Validate and fix
+Go to Settings > Change of address > Select the account for your new domain > Validate and update

 7. Continue to own and host your old domain name

 For the redirect strategy to work, you will need to remain the owner of your old domain and continue to host the 301 redirects.

 It might be a while since you’ve set up a new domain so remember to set it up as https and ensure that your redirects are in place to avoid multiple live versions of the site.
 Eg. https and http.
 Www. or without the www.